victorstein/covid-backend/README.md

 This is yet another COVID-19 API but with a sprinkle of TypeGraphQL into the mix to spice things up.

+## Live Example

+You may find a live example of the API and a runing GraphQL Playground [Here](https://yetanother-covid-api.herokuapp.com/graphql).

 ## Installation

 * Clone the repo